Topological classification of time-asymmetry in unitary quantum processes: Introduction

 \section{Introduction}

 Synthesis and emulation of artificial gauge fields for spinless particles has been realized in a number of experimental systems \cite{lim2016electrically}.
 These experiments demonstrate that an artificial gauge field can be used to control an observed chirality induced by time-symmetry breaking.
 This in turn has profound implications for probability transfer control in quantum technologies and quantum algorithms based on quantum walks \cite{mulken2011continuous,mulken2006coherent}.
 Indeed, the marriage of these two disciplines will have impacts ranging from applications to transport in topological systems, gauge theories, topological quantum computing, topological insulators, and the fractional quantum hall effect.
-The present work provides a classification of any quantum processes into a topological dichotomy, found by changing paradigms in how time-symmetry theory is addressed in quantum theory.
-Our results were found porting over a host of powerful tools from geometric invariant theory.
+The present work provides a classification of any quantum processes into a topological dichotomy, found by a paradigmatic change in how time-symmetry theory is addressed in quantum theory.
+Our results were found by developing a powerful framework based on geometric invariant theory.

-Under our definition of time-symmetry in probability transport between graph nodes, we fully classify time-reversal symmetry for quantum processes on graphs.
-While in actuality, by a change of basis a process of this type can describe any unitary process, we choose to view them as so called, `quantum walks' in this paper leading to a different notion of time-symmetry than usually considered \cite{Z13}.
-In our notion of time-symmetry, measurement is implicit.
-It was recently argued in \cite{oreshkov2015operational} that this should be the case as post-selection is the natural analog to preparation when time is reversed.

-An interesting example of how the notion of time-symmetry classified here is different is the fact that we find the famous Hofstadter model to be time-symmetric as it is a walk on a bipartite graph.
-This contrasts with the more standard interpretation where this model is not time-symmetric \cite{Hofstadter1976energy} due to eigenfunctions occuring in conjugate pairs sharing the same energy.

-The reason for this is that our main motivation is understanding transition probabilities.
-In the field of quantum walks, this is the most natural thing to consider as it allows analysis of quantum walks based processes along the same lines as stochastic processes.
-This is especially important in determining the ``speed'' at which a quantum walk converges to the desired state.
-As a result, we cannot distinguish processes that differ by complex conjugation.

 Quantum walks \cite{kempe2003quantum,venegas2012quantum} are an established tool in quantum physics, quantum computing, and quantum information to study probability transfer.
 In quantum computing, they have been used to develop quantum search algorithms generalizing Grover's algorithm \cite{wong2015faster,wong2015grover,shenvi2003quantum,krovi2015quantum,childs2004spatial}, as an improvement over classical random walks and Markov processes \cite{moore2002quantum,childs2003exponential,szegedy2004quantum}, and quantum walks represent a universal model of quantum computation \cite{childs2009universal}.